 One of the most common questions we get is how to get your bike abroad.
-Each option is suitable to different people.
-If you have a bike you are comfortable on, bringing your bike is better than renting.
+Each option is suitable for different people.
+If you have a bike you are comfortable with, bringing your bike is better than renting for the Etape du Tour.
 If you want total assurance your bike will arrive, a bike transfer will be better than flying with your bike.
 There are no perfect options, but here are your choices with their benefits & drawbacks:

 For the Etape du Tour, the airlines and airports in the UK get overwhelmed every year when hundreds of passengers turn up with bike boxes.
 We do not have exact numbers but we estimate between 5-10% of riders have their bikes lost by airlines typically leading to a 1-3 day nervous wait.